Address

 Wold View is an 18-bed, mixed gender ward.

-Our friendly team offer your loved-one acute assessment and treatment.
+Our friendly team offers your loved-one acute assessment and treatment.

 We care for people who have dementia, or may have cognitive impairment, and who require a period of specialist mental health inpatient care.